-- (b) If a Party requires or permits, in connection with granting marketing approval for a new agricultural chemical product, the submission of evidence concerning the safety or efficacy of a product that was previously approved in another territory, such as evidence of prior marketing approval in the other territory, the Party shall not, without the consent of a person that previously submitted the safety or efficacy information to obtain marketing approval in another territory, authorize another to market a same or a similar product based on: - (i) the safety or efficacy information submitted in support of the prior marketing approval in the other territory; or - (ii) evidence of prior marketing approval in the other territory, for at least ten years from the date of marketing approval of the new product in the territory of the Party.
-In order to receive protection under this subparagraph, a Party may require that the person providing the information in the other territory
+- (b) If a Party requires or permits, in connection with granting marketing approval for a new pharmaceutical or new agricultural chemical product, the submission of evidence concerning the safety or efficacy of a product that was previously approved in another territory, such as evidence of prior marketing approval in the other territory, the Party shall not, without the consent of a person that previously submitted the safety or efficacy information to obtain marketing approval in the other territory, authorize another to market a same or a similar product based on: - (i) the safety or efficacy information submitted in support of the prior marketing approval in the other territory; or - (ii) evidence of prior marketing approval in the other territory, for at least five years for pharmaceutical products and ten years for agricultural chemical products from the date of marketing approval of the new product in the territory of the Party.
+In order to receive protection under this subparagraph, a Party may require that the person providing the information in the other territory seek approval in the territory of the Party within five years after obtaining marketing approval in the other territory.